 Since the Company's founding in 1986, a primary focus of its operations has been research and development.
 Achievement of successful research and development and commercialization of products derived from such efforts is subject to high levels of risk and significant resource commitments.
-The Company has a history of operating losses and expects to incur substantial additional expenses over at least the next few years, as it continues to develop its proprietary products, devote significant resources to preclinical studies, clinical trials, and manufacturing and to defend its patents and other proprietary rights.
-The Company's revenues to date have consisted principally of research and development funding, licensing and signing fees and milestone payments from pharmaceutical companies under collaborative research and development, humanization and patent licensing agreements.
+The Company has a history of operating losses and expects to incur substantial additional expenses over at least the next few years as it continues to develop its proprietary products, devote significant resources to preclinical studies, clinical trials, and manufacturing and to defend its patents and other proprietary rights.
+The Company's revenues to date have consisted principally of research and development funding, licensing and signing fees and milestone payments from pharmaceutical companies under collaborative research and development, humanization, patent licensing and clinical supply agreements.
 These revenues may vary considerably from quarter to quarter and from year to year, and revenues in any period may not be predictive of revenues in any subsequent period, and variations may be significant depending on the terms of the particular agreements.
-In 1998, the Company began receiving royalties from sales of Zenapax by Hoffmann-La Roche Inc., including its affiliates ("Roche").
+In 1998, the Company began receiving royalties from sales of Zenapax.
+Royalties on sales of Zenapax are payable under exclusive license agreements with Hoffmann-La Roche Inc. and affiliates ("Roche").
 The Company is dependent upon the further development, regulatory and marketing efforts of Roche with respect to Zenapax and there can be no assurance that Roche's further development, regulatory and marketing efforts will be successful, including, without limitation, if and when regulatory approvals in various countries may be obtained and whether or how quickly Zenapax might be adopted by the medical community.
-In addition, the Company intends to recognize royalty revenues when royalty reports are received from Roche and the Company's other collaborative partners.
-This method of recognizing royalty revenues from the Company's licensees, taken together with the unpredictable timing of payments of non-recurring licensing and signing fees and milestones under new and existing collaborative research and development, humanization and patent licensing agreements, may result in significant fluctuations in revenues in quarterly and yearly periods.
+In addition, the Company recognizes royalty revenues when royalty reports are received from Roche and the Company's other collaborative partners.
+This method of recognizing royalty revenues from the Company's licensees, taken together with the unpredictable timing of payments of non-recurring licensing and signing fees and milestones under new and existing collaborative research and development, humanization, patent licensing and clinical supply agreements, may result in significant fluctuations in revenues in quarterly and annual periods.